orlevii/realm/README.md

 This project took inspiration from the `lerna` project available for JavaScript

 ### Requirements
-In order to start using realm, you first need to have install [poetry](https://github.com/python-poetry/poetry)
+In order to start using realm, you first need to have [poetry](https://github.com/python-poetry/poetry) installed

 ### Commands
 * <code>realm init</code> - Initializes a new realm repo
-* <code>realm install</code> - Executes "poetry install" on all projects
+* <code>realm install</code> - Executes `poetry install` on all projects
 * <code>realm ls</code> - Prints all projects managed
 * <code>realm run</code> - Executes a command on all projects
 * <code>realm task</code> - Runs a poe task on all projects containing this task (requires poethepoet)